My name is Chris and I am a full-time wedding, portrait, & event photographer based in Toronto, Ontario, Canada.

 My faith has a lot to do with it.

 Christopher Luk is a wedding, lifestyle, and event photographer based in Toronto whose signature “hands-on documentary” style is full of life and joy.
 He has a unique ability to encapsulate meaningful, heartwarming, and emotional storytelling of sentimental moments in an artistic way.
 Chris has a passion not only for weddings, but for seeing marriages succeed, and relationships endure for a lifetime.
-He loves spending time with his wife and son; being a foodie and delicious food consumer; and satisfying his guitar and audio & video gear acquisition syndrome.
+He loves spending time with his wife and 2 children (an energetic boy and a beautiful girl); being a foodie and delicious food consumer; and satisfying his guitar and audio & video gear acquisition syndrome.

 One day, Gabriel calls Sharon and tells her to come over to his place; he has some boxes to move that he needs help with.
 She had just woken up from a nap, so she travels across town, and meets him at his car parked outside.
 As she arrives, she learns that there aren’t any boxes in the car to move at all!
 Gabriel bends down on one knee and proposes to her on the streets of San Francisco.

 A surprising number of my wedding couples and families are from out-of-town and even from out-of-the-country.
 It’s a huge honour that they would travel so far and choose to spend some of their limited vacation time with me!